PostHog/posthog.com/contents/blog/sessions-deprecation.md

 > 💡 **Not seeing these changes yet?** We're A/B testing some of these changes in PostHog Cloud, you may still not be in the release group.
 Please [contact us](/slack) if you'd like to be included.
 If you're on PostHog Self-Hosted please keep an eye out for the next release.

 ## What's next?
-- Support session-based behavioral analytics (if it makes sense, gather more context first).
-Allow users to set their own `session_id` or have flexibility around the concept of sessions.
-Support a full range of analytics from session count, duration, multi-device sessions, ...
+Consider full support for session-based behavioral analytics.
+We need to gather more context first on the use cases for this.
+In particular, we want to make sure users have flexibility around their own concept of sessions, support a full range of analytics (e.g. session count, duration, multi-device sessions), etc.
-> Why not support this today?
-We could, but it's a separate conversation/goal from Diagnosing Causes.
-We can gather more context and decide if it's worth prioritizing.